Ensuring each and every student achieves their vision for their future

 Hopefully the sections above provide you with information that helps you understand the variety of choice that your son/daughter has after completing their study at College.
 In addition to this, our local careers hub have produced a website that is full of information that is aimed at parents and carers - this is an excellent place to start when thinking about supporting your son/daughter with their progression.
 Take a look at the resources here.

 You can also access further information on the Careers section on Moodle (please note that this will require your son/daughter to log in to their account).

 If you have any questions about our careers provision, or would like to discuss your son/daughter’s career progression, please contact email@example.com.

 If you would like to be involved with supporting our students with their career development, please contact firstname.lastname@example.org.
 You can view our Provider Access Policy here.

-If you left us in 2021 and are applying to university for 2022 entry, we will be able to check your application and provide your reference in the same way we do for our current students.
+If you left us in 2023 and are applying to university for 2024 entry, we are able to check your application and provide your reference in the same way we do for our current students.

 Your application support will be provided by the Careers team.
 We will advise you on how to link your application to the College and we will provide support by email and phone.

-The earlier you contact us for support, the better.
-Please be aware that we are very busy supporting our current students with their university applications, and therefore we need you to give us plenty of notice to ensure we can provide you with appropriate support.
-If you are wanting to meet the external UCAS deadline of January 26th 2022, you should have made contact with us by November 6, 2023, so we have the time to provide detailed and thorough support.
+Please be aware that we are busy supporting our current students with their university applications, and therefore we need you to give us plenty of notice to ensure we can provide you with appropriate support.
+If you are aiming to meet the external UCAS deadline of January 31, 2024, please contact us by November 6, 2023, so we have the time to provide detailed and thorough support.
 Any requests after midday on January 8, 2024, will be supported, but we cannot guarantee significant support at this late stage.